Oregon Invasive Species Council

 Key services: Coordination and Communications Planning, Meeting Facilitation, Outreach & Engagement Tools, Branding Design, Marketing Strategy

 The Oregon Bee Project (OBP) is an innovative and novel approach to addressing statewide pollinator health.
 The Project is taking a multi-pronged approach to addressing pollinator health by coordinating efforts among agencies including Oregon Department of Agriculture, Oregon State University, and Oregon Department of Forestry.
-Samara Group supports the development of this young and successful initiative by facilitating meetings, collaborative design and branding of project materials, facilitating interagency communications, and the implementation of a statewide, online awareness campaign leading up to 2018 Pollinator Week focusing on Oregonians and their bees.
+Samara Group supported the development of this young and successful initiative by facilitating meetings, collaborative design and branding of project materials, facilitating interagency communications, and the implementation of a statewide, online awareness campaign leading up to 2018 Pollinator Week focusing on Oregonians and their bees.

 Emerald Ash Borer